myuyen0304/End-to-End-Data-Pipeline-Data-Warehouse-in-MSSQL/docs/data_catalog.md

 ---

-## ⚠️ Lưu Ý Quan Trọng
+## Important Notes

-1. **Date Format:** Các cột ngày trong fact_sales đang ở định dạng INT, cần convert sang DATE khi sử dụng
+1. **Date Format:** Date columns in fact_sales are in INT format, need conversion to DATE when using
-2. **NULL Values:** Tất cả các cột đều có thể NULL, cần xử lý trong queries
+2. **NULL Values:** All columns are nullable, handle accordingly in queries
-3. **View Performance:** Các bảng gold là VIEW, có thể cần materialized view cho performance
+3. **View Performance:** Gold tables are VIEWs, consider materialized views for better performance
-4. **Historical Data:** dim_products chỉ chứa active products, không có lịch sử thay đổi
+4. **Historical Data:** dim_products contains only active products, no historical tracking

 ---